awsdocs/vm-import-export-user-guide/doc_source/vmexport.md

 To export a VM from Amazon EC2, first meet the following prerequisites\.
 + Install the AWS CLI\.
 For more information, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
+**Tip**
+In [ supported AWS Regions](https://docs.aws.amazon.com/cloudshell/latest/userguide/supported-aws-regions.html), you can also use [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) for a browser\-based, pre\-authenticated shell that launches directly from the AWS Management Console\.
 + Create an Amazon S3 bucket for storing the exported instances or choose an existing bucket\.
 The bucket must be in the Region where you want export your VMs\.
-For more information, see the [Amazon Simple Storage Service Console User Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/)\.
+For more information, see the [Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/)\.
 + Attach an access control list \(ACL\) to your S3 bucket containing the following grants\.
-For more information, see [Managing Access with ACLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Managing Access with ACLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html) in the *Amazon Simple Storage Service User Guide*\.
+**Note**
+ You can't export a VM to an S3 bucket that uses the bucket owner enforced setting for S3 Object Ownership because ACLs are disabled\.
+For more information, see [Controlling Object Ownership and disabling ACLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html) in the *Amazon S3 User Guide*\.
   +

     For `Grantee`, provide the appropriate Region\-specific canonical account ID: